• Skip to primary navigation

 • Heat a non-stick deep saucepan, add the ground gooseberry mixture and jaggery, let it cook until it comes together well.

-• Keep the flame simmer and stir it often, the jam is done, when a spoon of it dropped on a plate, stays in one place and doesn't run.
+• Keep the flame simmer and stir it often.
+To check the done-ness of the jam, drop a spoon of jam on a plate, if it, stays in one place and doesn't run, then the jam is done and ready.
 If it is runny, cook for another 2-3 minutes.

 Reader Interactions